blake31113/AnimeBTDownloader/README.md

 #####- Videos Move to path:
 The place to store path changed videos.

+---
 ### Select BT
 If left list is empty, push the ReloadList Button.

 Select the Animation and Fansub you want to download or Type the keyword into the rightup side Textfield.
+Push add to mission list button will get the value of Keyword Textfield to Download Mission List

 ##### ReloadList_Web Button : reload the list from Dmhy (may be slower)
+---
 ### Download
+Will load Mission List

+Push Download Button will begin to download with Keywords from KXTP

+---
 ### Move To Directory
+---